Skip to main content

 These documents represent guidance only for schools and districts.
 It is a local control decision what courses are offered in a four-credit mathematics pathway.

-Fourth Credit Math General Guidance (September 2018) Arizona Precalculus Standards (September 2018) Arizona Quantitative Reasoning Standards (September 2018)
+Fourth Credit Math General Guidance (Sept.
+2018), Arizona Precalculus Standards (Sept.
+2018) Arizona Quantitative Reasoning Standards (Sept.
+2018)

-Summary of Revisions & Planning Documents: K-8
+Summary of Revisions & Planning Documents

 GradePDFWORD